Scorched earth: Indonesia

 The Indonesian military used the method during the Indonesian National Revolution when the British forces in Bandung gave an ultimatum for local fighters to leave the city.
 In response, the southern part of Bandung was deliberately burned down in an act of defiance as they left it on 24 March 1946.
 This event is known as the Bandung Sea of Fire (Bandung Lautan Api).

 The Indonesian military and pro-Indonesia militias also used the method in the 1999 East Timorese crisis.
 The Timor-Leste scorched-earth campaign was around the time of East Timor's referendum for independence in 1999.

 Yugoslav Wars

 The method was used during the Yugoslav Wars that started in 1991, such as against the Serbs in Krajina by the Croatian Army, and by Serbian paramilitary groups.

 Soviet–Afghan War

 The Soviet army used scorched-earth tactics against towns and villages in 1983 to 1984 in the Soviet–Afghan War to prevent the return of the Mujahideen by a migratory genocide.
 The Soviet army used mines extensively in the bordering provinces to Pakistan to cut off weapon supply.

+Chechen Wars

+During both the First (1994–1996) and Second Chechen Wars (1999–2009), Russian federal forces utilized a variation of scorched-earth tactics to counter Chechen guerrilla warfare.
+Rather than a defensive retreat, the strategy was used offensively as a method of area denial and infrastructure destruction.
+During the 1999–2000 Battle of Grozny, heavy and indiscriminate use of artillery and airstrikes systematically leveled the capital city, leading a 2003 United Nations report to call Grozny the "most destroyed city on Earth."
+Foreign policy analysts and bodies such as the Commission on Security and Cooperation in Europe explicitly characterized the Kremlin's actions as a "scorched-earth policy" aimed at the civilian population.
+In the mountainous southern regions of Chechnya, Russian forces also engaged in tactics aimed at destroying local infrastructure, clearing forests to eliminate physical cover for insurgents, and implementing blockades (Zachistka) on villages suspected of aiding rebel forces.